gleborgne/molvwr/readme.md

 Molvwr supports "xyz", "mol", "sdf", and "pdb" files.
 If you want an additional file format, please fill an issue

 ## How to embed Molvwr in your website
+You could look at the [sample page](http://gleborgne.github.io/molvwr/embedexample.html) and use F12 developper tools to look at the source.
+Here is a brief summary.

 Embedding Molvwr into your site is very easy.
 The most simple way is to add the script "molvwr-bundle.js" to your page, just like this:<br/>
 ```html
 <script src="lib/molvwr-bundle.js"></script>